 Medicare offers a closed catheter system only to patients meeting the specific criteria.
 Common requirements like recurrent urinary tract infections during a program of intermittent cath.

-Medicare Coverage for Urinary Catheters
+Inpatient Coverage for Urinary Catheters

 Part B covers procedures done in an outpatient setting, like a doctor’s office.
 Part B provides coverage for 1 indwelling-catheter per month.
 For men, up to 35 external catheters are allowable monthly.
 Benefits may also include different administration and sanitation products like leg straps or anchor devices.

 Beneficiaries may receive about 200 intermittent single-use catheters each month.
 This allows for proper sanitation when changing catheters.
-Although, the standard is the straight tip catheter; coverage for the Coude-tip is available only when medically necessary
+Although, the standard is the straight tip catheter; coverage for the Coude-tip is available only when medically necessary.

 Some permanent medical conditions requiring a catheter considers it a prosthetic device.
 Meaning, they need it to properly use a certain part of the body due to lack of ability.
 In this case, Medicare will help cover the costs when it’s a medical necessity.